masasakano/plain_text/.github/README.md

 describes the rules to parse plain text to produce a Part-type Ruby instance.
-This package also provides a few command-line programs, such as counting the number of characters (especially useful for documents in Asian (CJK) chatacters) and advanced head/tail commands.
+This package also provides a few command-line programs, such as counting the number of characters (especially useful for documents in Asian (CJK) characters) and advanced head/tail commands.

 The master of this README file, as well as the document for all the methods, is found in [RubyGems/plain_text](https://rubygems.org/gems/plain_text) and in